syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 document.Close()

 {% endhighlight %}

+  {% endtabs %}

-You can specify the printer settings and page settings through the [PrintDocument](https://msdn.microsoft.com/en-us/library/System.Drawing.Printing.PrintDocument(v=vs.110).aspx# "") class.
-The [PrintDocument.PrintPage](https://msdn.microsoft.com/en-us/library/system.drawing.printing.printdocument.printpage%28v=vs.110%29.aspx# "") event should be handled to layout the document for printing.
+You can specify the printer settings and page settings through the [PrintDocument](https://msdn.microsoft.com/en-us/library/System.Drawing.Printing.PrintDocument(v=vs.110).aspx#) class.
+The [PrintDocument.PrintPage](https://msdn.microsoft.com/en-us/library/system.drawing.printing.printdocument.printpage%28v=vs.110%29.aspx#) event should be handled to layout the document for printing.

 The following code example demonstrates how to print the Word document pages that have been rendered as an image:

+{% tabs %}

 {% highlight c# %}
-[C#]

 int endPageIndex = images.Length;